 Nubian 2 Packaging

-The palette is made of stiff cardboard with a depiction Nefereti on the front.
-Nefereti was an Egyptian Queen who reigned during one of Egypt’s wealthiest periods along with her husband, Pharaoh Akhenaten.
+The Juvia’s Place Nubian 2 Palette is made of stiff cardboard with a depiction Nefertiti on the front.
+Nefertiti was an Egyptian Queen who reigned during one of Egypt’s wealthiest periods along with her husband, Pharaoh Akhenaten.
 You can read more about her here if you’re interested in history!

-Cleopatra: Metallic blue with a silver-grey duochrome flip
+Cleopatra: Metallic blue with a grey-black duochrome flip

 Nefertiti: Warm gold metallic